pmareke/advent_of_code/README.md

 ## How to use this repo

+- First install the git hooks with `make local-setup`.
-- First install the dependencies with `make install`
+- Then install the dependencies with `make install`.
-- Then run the tests with `make test`
+- And finally run the tests with `make test`.

 ## How to check the code